 This could, in part, be because a large proportion of social and safe spaces for LGBT people are bars, clubs and events catering for single people under the age of 50.

-LGBT Foundation’s research shows that a third of older LGBT people highlighted isolation as a concern or expressed a desire to meet others.
-To reduce isolation, Pride in Ageing’s Come OUT with Us campaign offers a range of events to meet new people, make connections and build skills and confidence for LGBT people over 50.
+LGBT Foundation’s research shows that a third of older LGBTQ+ people highlighted isolation as a concern or expressed a desire to meet others.